MirantisContainers/mke-docs/content/docs/setup/getting-started/prerequisites.md

 #### Operating systems

-Currently, MKE 4 is only certified for use on the Ubuntu 20.04 Linux distribution.
+Currently, MKE 4 is only certified for use on the following distributions:

+* Ubuntu 22.04 Linux
+* Ubuntu 20.04 Linux

 Windows nodes are **not supported**.